UPDATES: EAA AirVenture Oshkosh 2023

 Go Big…HELP BUILD A BUILDING!

-The entire facility at the Murfreesboro Airport is in need of expansion.
+The entire program continues to grow and expand.
 If you can contribute a substantial sum please let us know.
 We’d like to discuss possibilities with you!

 If you can help in other ways, please don’t hesitate to contact Jared Bryson, the Director of Development for the College of Basic and Applied Science at email@example.com or by calling 615-898-5003